People with anxiety-related issues can often benefit from having a specially-trained service dog.

 Emotional support animals (ESA) differ from service dogs.
 While trained service animals perform specific tasks, the law considers ESAs as pets.
 However, people can still experience tremendous benefits from living with an ESA.

-ESAs are companion animals that a medical professional thinks will provide support to a person with a mental or physical health difficulty.
+ESAs are companion animals that a medical professional thinks will support a person with a mental or physical health difficulty.

 Those who would like an ESA must get a letter from a licensed mental health professional to say that an animal improves at least one characteristic of their condition.

-Service dogs can be expensive because of the high cost of all the training that is involved.
+Service dogs can be expensive because of the high cost of all the training involved.

 According to Little Angels Service Dogs, many service dog organizations throughout the United States spend between $30,000 and $40,000 per trained dog.

-Each dog receives an average of more than 600 hours of training, along with veterinary care, boarding, and grooming.
+Each dog receives more than 600 hours of training, along with veterinary care, boarding, and grooming.

 However, some organizations can help people find service dogs at little or no cost.
 This is because they meet some or all the expenses through fundraising.

 Any breed of dog can become a service dog.
-The most important factors are the individual dog’s temperament, and its ability to complete training.
+The most important factors are the dog’s temperament and ability to complete training.